1fge/open-supreme/README.md

 ```bash
 git clone https://github.com/1fge/open-supreme
 ```
-Ensure Python 3 with the requests library is installed
+Ensure Python 3 with the requests and beautifulsoup4 libraries are installed

 ## Usage